 Navigating parental leave in the U.S. can be confusing and frustrating (don’t even get us started on the lack of federal paid leave).
 But with the right information and some strategic planning, you can take full advantage of the programs available and make sure you’re not leaving any money or time on the table.

-Here are the four main ways to get paid while on parental leave:
+I went ahead and broke it dow to four main ways to get paid while on parental leave:

-1️⃣ State-Sponsored Paid Leave
+State-Sponsored Paid Leave

-2️⃣ Employer-Sponsored Paid Leave
+2. Employer-Sponsored Paid Leave

-Only about 25% of employers in the U.S. offer paid parental leave—but if yours does, that’s great news.
+Only about 25% of employers in the U.S. offer paid parental leave, but if yours does, that’s great news.
 Policies vary wildly, so make sure you read the fine print:

 Is it available to all parents or only birthing parents?